terrytangyuan/awesome-kubeflow/README.md

 * [ZenML](https://github.com/zenml-io/zenml) is a framework to build portable, production-ready MLOps pipelines.
 * [Elyra](https://github.com/elyra-ai/elyra) is a set of AI-centric extensions to JupyterLab Notebooks, that contains a visual pipeline editor.
 * [Pipeline Editor](https://github.com/Cloud-Pipelines/pipeline-editor) web app that allows the users to build and run Machine Learning pipelines using drag and drop.
 A VSCode extension can be found [here](https://marketplace.visualstudio.com/items?itemName=Cloud-pipelines.pipeline-editor-vscode).
+* [WizStudio](https://wizstudio.litwizlabs.ai) is a web based tool that allows the users to build Kubeflow pipelines using drag and drop interface.
 <a name="books" />

 ## Books